 Judi Richardson doesn’t understand how a gun background check can be a burden to anyone.

-She pages through a binder stuffed with newspaper clips that tell the story of the last six years, starting with the night in 2010 when a still unidentified intruder broke into her 25-year-old daughter Darien’s Portland, Maine apartment and shot six bullets into her body.
+She pages through a binder stuffed with newspaper clips that tell the story of the night in 2010 when a still-unidentified intruder broke into her 25-year-old daughter Darien’s Portland, Maine, apartment and shot six bullets into her body.

-It’s a moment that brought Richardson and her husband, Wayne, to the South Portland office of Mainers for Responsible Gun Ownership, just weeks before voters across the state will make a decision on the ballot initiative they co-sponsored.
-Maine’s unusually open system for ballot questions means that, with enough citizen signatures, any proposed law can come up before voters.
-Citizen referendums like Question 3 are often the most deeply personal – and fiercely debated - issues to go before voters every election.
+It brought Richardson and her husband, Wayne, to the South Portland office of Mainers for Responsible Gun Ownership, just weeks before voters across the state decide on the ballot initiative they co-sponsored.
+With enough citizen signatures, any proposed law can come up before voters in Maine.

-For the Richardsons, the fight for Question 3 began with the discovery that the gun that killed their daughter was involved in another murder, but was untraceable because it had been sold privately without a background check.
+The fight for Question 3 began when the Richardsons discovered that the gun used to kill their daughter was involved in another murder but was untraceable because it had been sold privately without a background check.

-“We said, 'Well, what do you mean there was no background check?'”
-Richardson says.
-She’s repeated the story many times in these past six years, during meetings with state and national lawmakers, while testifying on preventing gun violence and even with President Obama – but the shock is still evident in her voice.
+“We said, 'Well, what do you mean there was no background check?' ” Richardson says.
+She’s repeated the story many times in these past six years, during meetings with state and national lawmakers, but the shock is still evident in her voice.

 “In Maine, if you sell it privately, you don’t have to have a background check.
 You don’t have to conduct that if you’re not a licensed dealer.
 That’s the loophole we’re trying to close,” she says.

-Upstairs, while Richardson talks, a team of volunteers work phones to educate voters on the reasons they should vote yes.
-Nationwide polling on the issue shows that should be an easy sell – a December 2015 survey found voters support requiring background checks on gun purchases at gun shows or online 89-9 percent, with 55 percent of U.S. voters saying “it’s too easy” to buy a gun in this country.
+That should be an easy sell – a December 2015 survey found 89 percent of voters support requiring background checks on gun purchases at gun shows or online.
+Fifty-five percent of U.S. voters say “it’s too easy” to buy a gun in this country.

-Critics point out that much of the money for the campaign, including the constant stream of ads on local TV, comes from known gun control supporter and former New York City Mayor Michael Bloomberg.
+Much of the money for the campaign, including the constant stream of ads on local TV, comes from Michael Bloomberg, a known supporter of gun controls and former New York City mayor, critics say.

-Ballot initiatives require in-state sponsors like the Richardsons along with signatures from 10 percent of the population that voted for governor in the last election – about 61,000 signatures in Maine.
-But even those signatures have come under scrutiny.
+In fact, ballot initiatives require in-state sponsors, such as the Richardsons, as well as signatures from 10 percent of the population that voted for the governor in the last election – in this case, about 61,000 signatures.

-The TV ads asking for support of Question 3 try to tap into that hunting and gun culture by showing an older Maine hunter shooting in the woods with his grandson and talking about gun safety.
+TV ads asking for support of Question 3 try to tap into Maine’s hunting culture by showing a hunter shooting in the woods with his grandson and talking about gun safety.

-“I’m concerned about the portion where I loan a friend a gun – it could be a problem for him and for me,” says Hank Snowman, a lifelong hunter who has lived in the area for 22 years.
-He says he has no problem with the private sale background check part of the law, but he would like to see more training on gun safety rather than a debate over loopholes.
-And he knows for certain that he won’t be swayed by TV ads bought with money that’s not from Maine.
+“I’m concerned about the portion where I loan a friend a gun.
+It could be a problem for him and for me,” says Hank Snowman, a lifelong hunter who has lived in the area for 22 years.
+He says he has no problem with the private sale background check part of the law.

-“I don’t like people coming in from out of state and meddling,” he says.
+“I don’t like people coming in from out of state and meddling,” Snowman adds about the TV ads.

-Gun club member Luke House goes even further, saying the initiative is a ploy for even greater gun control.
-A lifelong Maine resident who says bear and moose hunting season is “like Christmas” and doesn’t believe there’s any such thing as a gun show “loophole,” House sees the ballot question as offensive.
+Gun club member Luke House says the initiative is a ploy for even greater gun control.
+A lifelong Maine resident who thinks bear and moose hunting season is “like Christmas,” House sees the ballot question as offensive.

-“They must think we’re really naïve or really stupid or we just want to relinquish our heritage and our inalienable rights to protect ourselves,” he says.
-“It’s angering and it’s frustrating because we didn’t ask for this.
-We didn’t ask to fight for our rights.”
+“They must think we’re really naïve or really stupid, or we just want to relinquish our heritage and our inalienable rights to protect ourselves," he said.

-And that’s a viewpoint that Judi Richardson finds difficult to understand back in the Question 3 offices in Portland.
+And that’s a viewpoint that Richardson finds difficult to understand.

-“Why wouldn’t you want to make sure that person you’re selling to is able to have that gun?
-Why wouldn’t you want to have a background check?
+“Why wouldn’t you want to have a background check?
 It doesn’t even make sense to me why that’s a hardship,” she says.

-But in a battle over the rights and wrongs of gun rights in the U.S., there is rarely a middle ground to be found.
+But in a battle over gun rights in the U.S., there is rarely a middle ground to be found.